lyeoni/nlp-tutorial/question-answer-matching/README.md

 # Question Answer Matching
-This repository provides a simple PyTorch implementation of question answer matching.
+This repository provides a simple PyTorch implementation of Question Answer Matching.
 Here we use the corpus from Stack Exchange in English to build embeddings for entire questions.
 Using those embeddings, we find similar questions for a given question, and show the corresponding answers to those I found.

 ## Model Overview